hmadrigal/playground-dotnet/README.md

 It's just my repository for tests and concepts.
 Additionally some code samples blog posts from http://hmadrigal.wordpress.com may be also be pointing here.

+## MsDotNet.EntityFrameworkAndTriggers ##
+An example of how Entity Framework can be integrated with MS SQL Server when using AFTER INSERT TRIGGER.
+The example attemps to generate tickets in the same way as JIRA does.

 ## MsUnity.AspectOriented ##
 An example of an implementation of Aspect Oriented Programming using Microsoft Unity Framework